Jberczel/jberczel.github.io/about.md

 However, after returning from 5 months on the trail, I had forgotten a lot of the detail.
 I needed a refresher, and luckily, stumbled upon the Odin curriculum.

-In short, I found it highly engaging, informative, and just plain old fun.
+In short, I find it highly engaging, informative, and just plain old fun.
 I haven't looked back and plan to complete the curriculum by the end of the summer (2014).